zedusman/zedusman/README.md

 - 👋 Hi, I’m @zedusman
 - 👀 I’m interested in Block-Chain and Web3
-- 🌱 I’m currently learning Computer Applicatio
+- 🌱 I’m currently learning Computer Application
 - 💞️ I’m looking to collaborate on projects
 - 📫 You can reach me at usmanzed6@gmail.com